Thomas-Dulin/portfolio_jedha/Tennis_results_prediction/README.md

-# Tennis Results Prediction - Can the Outcome of a Match Be Deduced From its Statistics?
+# Tennis results prediction - Can the outcome of a match be deduced from its statistics?

 ## Overview and objectives